Home » Green Bottle Blue Tarantula, Behavior, Care, Habitat, Diet, Handling

 Green bottle blue tarantule male Vs Female

-They live in webbed burrows under bushes and tree roots in desert areas of northern Venezuela The entrance is often extended with webbing, sometimes resembling a funnel shape.
+They live in webbed burrows under bushes and tree roots in the desert areas of northern Venezuela.
+The entrance is often extended with webbing, sometimes resembling a funnel shape.
 These webs may protect the entrance from the harsh desert climate and act as a trap for insects.

 Green Bottle Blue spinning tubular web